 SPOT PRICE LOCATION: N/A

-FIXED PRICING: Customer may request that a portion of the DCQ be converted to a Fixed Price for all or a portion of the Period of Delivery.
-Upon such request, Company will provide Customer an offer for a Fixed Price for such quantity.
-If the Customer and Company agree to the Fixed Price,that quantity of the DCQ converted to a Fixed Price shall be 100% firm Gas hereunder with no ability to swing by Customer.
-A confirmation shall be sent to Customer confirming the Fixed Price agreement in accordance with Section 2.4 of the ENFOLIO Master Firm Purchase/Sale Agreement.
+FIXED PRICING: Customer may request that a portion of the DCQ be converted to a Fixed Price for all or a portion of the Period of Delivery (the “Fixed Priced Quantity” or “FPQ”).
+Upon such request, Company will provide Customer an offer for a Fixed Price for the FPQ.
+If the Customer and Company agree to the Fixed Price, the FPQ shall be 100% firm baseload Gas hereunder with no ability to swing by Customer.
+A confirmation shall be sent to Customer confirming the Fixed Price agreement in accordance with Section 2.4 of the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Company and Customer dated April 11, 2001.

 CONSOLIDATED BILLING: All invoices hereunder shall be consolidated with all invoicing under the MSA in accordance with Section 4.1 of the MSA

-TRIGGERING EVENT: With respect to this Transaction Agreement, a Triggering Event under Section 4.1 of the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company shall also include an early termination event under Section 12.1 of the MSA, with the terminating party under the MSA being the Notifying Party hereunder.
+TRIGGERING EVENT: With respect to this Transaction Agreement, a Triggering Event under Section 4.1 of the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company dated April 11, 2001 shall also include an early termination event under Section 12.1 of the MSA, with the terminating party under the MSA being the Notifying Party hereunder.

-This Transaction Agreement is being provided pursuant to and in accordance with the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company and constitutes part of and is subject to all of the terms and provisions of such Agreement.
+This Transaction Agreement is being provided pursuant to and in accordance with the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company dated April 11, 2001 and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 Please execute this Transaction Agreement and return an executed copy to Company.
 Your execution should reflect the appropriate party in your organization who has the authority to cause Customer to enter into this Transaction.
 In the event Customer alters the terms of this Transaction Agreement in any manner there will be no Transaction pursuant to this Transaction Agreement.